-Workshop on Impedance Matching in Cognitive Partnerships
+Workshop on Impedance Matching in Cognitive Partnerships @ IJCAI-17

+Human-Autonomy Teaming (HAT) describes situations where people cooperate with artificially intelligent autonomous agents to perform some function.
+Cognitive partnerships describe situations where humans and technical artifacts work together to solve problems or conduct research (Nersessian, Kurz-Milcke, Newstetter, & Davies, 2003).
 In a general sense, we can envision heterogeneous teams composed of autonomous participants each using either human or artificial intelligence.
 These relationships can take on different structures depending on the level of supervision the humans can exert and the level of intelligence and autonomy provided by the non-human agents.

 The mismatches between human and technological artifacts bring their own challenges.
 These challenges are a critical area of research for the field of Artificial Intelligence (AI).
 Impedance mismatches affect such aspects of teamwork as trust mechanisms, cooperative learning, understanding the division of cognitive labor, alignment of goals, adaptability of policies and plans, the granularity of policies and plans, and team roles.
-We invite papers targeting any areas of impedance mismatch between humans and autonomous AI.
+Some of the specific topics of interest include, but are not limited to the following:

 - Exchange of goals, domain knowledge, and beliefs about the current situation

 - Trust and transparency in decision making

 - Communication and planning at differing levels of abstraction

 - Roles, strategies, and the division of labor